Bishopshalt School: Present day

 The current headmaster is Liam McGillicuddy, who started in September 2019.
 Previous headteachers are Kim Rowe (2011 to 2019), David Bocock (2004 to 2011), Vincent Hodkinson (1996 to 2004) and Leslie Bather (1970–1996).

 Bishopshalt School specialises in music and the performing arts.
-It has its own large playing fields and an ornamental garden specifically for the 6th form students.
+The front wooded area of the school is known as The Wilderness.
 Bishopshalt has six house system 'houses', five named after bishops that rested at the old mansion, on their first day out from London, going to Worcester in the days of horse-drawn coach travel.
 Cranmer, De Salis, Evesham, Manor, Stanley and Worcester are the houses.
 The school motto is Fidelis, meaning 'faithful'.

 De Salis house was named after a local family that included bishop Charles De Salis and his elder brother Cecil Fane De Salis, who was a benefactor and governor of the school and last owner of the nearby Dawley Court at Goulds Green.